Melaleuca circuit

 - Drive 1.4km on the access road to the Elanda Point car park and canoe launch area.

 - Stay close to the shore line while paddling northwards.
-Plan to cross Lake Cootharaba early in the morning when conditions are likely to be calm and easy to travel.
+Plan to cross Lake Cootharaba early in the morning when conditions are likely to be calm and travel is easiest.

 By boat

-- The trip is 7km and boats will take 15mins travel time.
+- The trip is 7km and boats will take 15min travel time.

 - From Kinaba, travel a further 2km north (6 knots maximum speed limit) to Fig Tree Point day-use area.
-Boats will take 15mins travel time.
+Boats will take 15min travel time.

-Via the Wilderness trail
+Via the Wilderness Trail

 - Read walk with care for tips on walking safely and walking lightly.